o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 TEST(MathTests, FastSquare_Integer_Squared3)
 {
+    // Uses incorrectly computed squares from another file, thus only
-    int result = Math::FastSquare(10);
+    // proves the production bug was not changed int result = Math::FastSquare(10);
     ASSERT_EQ(result, pcs_ten);
 }

 TEST(MathTests, FastSquare_Integer_Squared4)
 {
-    int tenSquared = 20;
+    // directly states that 10^2 = 20, which is incorrect but also *easy to notice* int tenSquared = 20;
     int result = FastSquare(10);
     ASSERT_EQ(result, tenSquared);